Fun Things to Do in Panama

 Geisha coffee is one of the best beans in the world, producing an aromatic and floral flavor.

-Although not local to Panama (it's believed to have originated in Ethiopia), it was brought to Panama's mountainous Boquete region and Panamanian coffee plantations produce some of the finest Geisha coffee in the world.
+But after it was brought to the country's mountainous Boquete region, Panamanian coffee plantations began to produce some of the finest Geisha coffee in the world!

 3. Visit the Panama Canal